-Nail-Plate Combination Fixation for Periprosthetic Distal Femoral Fractures Allows Early Weight-Bearing with Low Reoperation and Revision Rates.
+Nail-Plate Combination Fixation for Periprosthetic Distal Femoral Fractures Allows Early Weight-Bearing With Low Reoperation and Revision Rates.
 Academic Article uri icon

 Overview